uk-ai-compliance-os/iso42001-uk-eu-rapid-compliance/README.md

 | **3.
 Fix** | Email for 7-day async delivery | **£2,000 flat fee** |

 > Every CLI tool ends with a personalised offer.
 Every template shows a path from "free audit" to "audit-ready deliverables."

 ---

+## 🏥 Live Implementation Case Study

+- **[UK Fintech — AI Credit Scoring Case Study](examples/fintech-credit-scoring-case-study.md)** — See how a London-based startup secured a £150k contract by becoming audit-ready in just 7 days without a single meeting.

+---